Compare Ireland’s gas & electricity prices

 1/10/2024: The Government has announced a raft of measures to help households with their energy costs this winter.

-All households will receive an energy credit worth €125 by the end of the year and another payment of €125 at the start of 2025.
-In addition, those on qualifying benefits and those over 70 in receipt of fuel allowance could be eligible for an extra €300 lump sum.
+In addition, those on qualifying benefits and people in receipt of fuel allowance could be eligible for an extra €300 lump sum, week beginning 4 November.

 In other Budget 2025 measures, the lower rate of 9% VAT on energy bills is set to stay for another 6 months.